kingdonb/kubernetes-operator/README.md

 # Ruby Kubernetes Operator
 If you do not want to create your operators for kubernetes in golang, it is difficult to find good frameworks.
-This gem is used to implement a few basic functions andand helps eucht with a quick entry into the world of operators.
+This gem is used to implement a few basic functions and helps out with a quick entry into the world of operators.
 Unlike the operator-sdk in golang, the gem does not offer yaml generators.
 You would have to create the crds.yml yourself.<br>

 ## Current features